arturmpinho/Dusty-Lantern/bugs.md

 Being all the rest exactly the same, the order is not being created in a duplicate manner.

-### Start/End date timesare and images are not being populated on editing the auctions and editing products respectively
+### Start/End date times and images are not being populated on editing the auctions and editing products respectively
 TBF

 ### Unselect checkbox to save user's info during checkout is not preventing overwriting the user data in the DB.

-TBF
+This bug was a typical case of languages differences.

+    JS:
+    var saveInfo = Boolean($('#id-save-info:checked').val())

+    Python:
+            username = intent.metadata.username
+        if username != 'AnonymousUser':
+            user_profile = UserProfile.objects.get(user__username=username)
+            cc
+                user_profile.default_phone_number = shipping_details.phone
+                user_profile.default_country = shipping_details.address.country
+                user_profile.default_postcode = (shipping_details.
+                                                 address.postal_code)
+                user_profile.default_town_or_city = (shipping_details.
+                                                     address.city)
+                user_profile.default_street_address1 = (shipping_details.
+                                                        address.line1)
+                user_profile.default_street_address2 = (shipping_details.
+                                                        address.line2)
+                user_profile.default_county = shipping_details.address.state
+                user_profile.save()

+During the checkout process, the save info checkbox is being automatically "checked" via a Boolean field in JS.
+This means that when you need to retreive that value (true/false) in python, it won't retreive it capitalized (True/False), leading the function in the webhookhandler not recognizing the JS value.
+Therefore, the bug fix was to make the following if statement in order to make the user info to update in the DB:

+    if save_info != "false":